signalogic/SigSRF_SDK/mediaTest_readme.md

 If the ENABLE_DORMANT_SESSIONS flag is set in the -dN command line argument (flag value of 0x4000000 defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>), sessions that "overload" or "replicate" an SSRC in another session with different endpoints cause the session that was "taken over" to be designated as dormant, and its remaining media cleared from session state information and jitter buffers.

-For more information see [SSRC Replication and Reuse](#user-content-ssrcreplicationandreuse).
+For more information and run-time stats screen capture examples, see [SSRC Replication and Reuse](#user-content-ssrcreplicationandreuse).

 <a name="CommandLineJitterBufferOutputs"></a>
 #### Jitter Buffer Outputs